web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 	}
 }

-// Here is where we are beginning to augment the Web3Context module declare module './reexported_web3_context' {...}
+// Here is the declaration to TypeScript that you are
+// augmenting the imported module (i.e. ./reexported_web3_context)
+declare module './reexported_web3_context' {...}
 ```